-Faculty driven Interest groups (beef systems; 4-H youth development; the learning child; rural prosperity; water and integrated cropping systems; food, nutrition and health; community environment, reaching one, reaching all; and disaster education), update their team plans annually using stakeholder input and evaluation results from delivered programs.
+Faculty driven Interest groups (livestock systems; 4-H youth development; early childhood; rural prosperity Nebraska; water and cropping systems; food, nutrition and health; horticulture, landscape and environmental systems; agricultural profitability; reaching one, reaching all; disaster education, and global extension), update their team plans annually using stakeholder input and evaluation results from delivered programs.
 Also, every faculty member with a research appointment in the Agricultural Research Division (ARD) has a current approved peer-reviewed project that defines his or her area of research investigation.
 The peer review process for research projects includes the Unit and (if applicable) Research, Extension and Education Center director, at least two faculty members with relevant expertise, and an Associate Dean of ARD.
 Following review and acceptable revision (if necessary), the project outline is forwarded to USDA-NIFA for inclusion in the REEport database.